 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value under GAAP and expands disclosures about fair value measurements.
 This statement does not require any new fair value measurements; rather, it applies under other accounting pronouncements that require or permit fair value measurements.
 This statement is effective for fiscal years beginning after November 15, 2007, and all interim periods within those fiscal years and must be applied prospectively as of the beginning of the fiscal year in which this statement is initially applied, with any transition adjustment recognized as a cumulative-effect adjustment to the opening balance of retained earnings.
-We are currently evaluating the impact it will have on our consolidated financial statements.
+However, on February 12, 2008, the FASB issued Staff Position 157-2 which delays the effective date of Statement 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
+For items within its scope, this Staff Position defers the effective date of Statement 157 to fiscal years beginning after November 15, 2008.
+We are currently evaluating the impact SFAS No. 157 will have on our Consolidated Financial Statements.

-In February 2007, the Financial Accounting Standards Board issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits an entity to measure certain financial assets and financial liabilities at fair value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits an entity to measure certain financial assets and financial liabilities at fair value.
 Under SFAS No. 159, entities that elect the fair value option will report unrealized gains and losses in earnings at each subsequent reporting date.
 The fair value option may be elected on an instrument-by-instrument basis, with a few exceptions, as long as it is applied to the instrument in its entirety.
 The fair value option election is irrevocable, unless a new election date occurs.
 SFAS No. 159 also establishes presentation and disclosure requirements to help financial statement users understand the effect of the entity's election on its earnings.
-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007, and we are currently evaluating the impact it will have on our consolidated financial statements.
+SFAS No. 159 is effective for fiscal years beginning after November 15, 2007, and we do not expect that its adoption will have a material effect on our Consolidated Financial Statements.